lazarevzubov/Ultimate-Swift-Code-Style-Guidelines/README.md

 <h3 id="formatting">Formatting</h3>

 Multiple variables declarations on a single line using the single `var`/`let` keywords (like `var x: Int, y: Int`) are restricted.
-Readability is not sacrificed for brevity.
+Readability shall not be sacrificed for brevity.

 Custom horizontal alignment isn't used because it welcomes further maintenance problems: